valory-xyz/autonolas-governance/docs/deployment.md

 Pre-deploy steps:
-1. Release version of all contracts in `autonolas-governance` with final bytecode.
+1. Release version of all contracts in `autonolas-governance` with the final bytecode.
 2. Create and test contract deployFactory with `create2()`.
-3. Test the deployment with closest to real environment.
+3. Test the deployment flow with closest to real environment.

 The steps of deploying the contracts in this repository are as follows: